The

 need of spoken words.

-born and now lived on in legend.
-The Doctor had told them only the vaguest
+before they were born and now lived on in legend.
+The Doctor had told

-detail.
-He didn’t want them to think too much about such things.
+them only the vaguest detail.
+He didn’t want them to think too much

-a Dalek that was exact in detail.
-He had seen the picture in his grandpapa’s
+Philippe had painted a Dalek that was exact in detail.
+He had seen the

-head, he explained slowly and with difficulty in spoken words but it was
+picture in his grandpapa’s head, he explained slowly and with difficulty

-as if a floodgate had opened inside his head.
-The Doctor, and Dominic
+in spoken words but it was as if a floodgate had opened inside his head.

-both heard him clearly.
-The illness that affected his sight and his speech
+The Doctor and Dominic both heard him clearly.
+The illness that affected

-had not affected his power of thought and he had so much going on in his
+his sight and his speech had not affected his power of thought and he

 The Doctor had many long conversations with him in his head.
 In Philippe